+- Agent Port

+- The port on which the Uptime Infrastructure Monitor agent that is installed on the system is listening.
+The default is 9998.

+- Use SSL

+- Select this option if Uptime Infrastructure Monitor securely communicates with the host using SSL (Secure Sockets Layer).

+- Agent Password

+Enter the password that is required to access the agent that is running on the monitored system.
+For information on setting the agent password, see the Uptime Infrastructure Monitor Knowledge Base article, What is the password for the Windows agent?

+Windows Service

-- Agent Port - The port on which the up time agent that is installed on the system is listening.
-The default is 9998 . - Use SSL - Select this option if up.time will securely communicate with the host using SSL (Secure Sockets Layer). - Agent Password - Enter the password that is required to access the agent that is running on the system that is being monitored.
-For information on setting the agent password, see the uptime software Knowledge Base article entitled, What is the password for the Windows agent?Windows Service - The display name of the specific Windows service to which the Action Profile will apply.
-The display name of a service appears in the Na me column of the Services Control Panel, or in the Description column of the Windows Task Manager Services tab.
+The display name of the specific Windows service to which the Action Profile applies.
+The display name of a service appears in the Name column of the Services Control Panel, or in the Description column of the Windows Task Manager Services tab.

-The service display name must be entered verbatim, including spaces, otherwise it will not be correctly processed.
-Doubleclicking a service name in the Services Control Panel opens a properties window where you can highlight and copy the service Display name.
+The service display name must be entered verbatim, including spaces, otherwise it is not correctly processed.
+Double-clicking a service name in the Services Control Panel opens a properties window where you can highlight and copy the service Displa y name.